robertluwang/hands-on-docker/k8s-cluster-vagrant/k8s-cluster-script.md

 - Virtulbox v5.1.30 x64 on win7
 - portable msys64 on win7  [portabledevops](https://github.com/robertluwang/portabledevops)

+it also works for Linux and OS X.

 ## bring up k8s cluster with vagrant
 ```
 $ cd ~/vagrant/k8s